-Turning towards her twin, Apollo, tears streamed down her face faster.
+Turning towards her twin, Apollo, the tears streamed down faster.
 Was it horrible for her to not find comfort in her brother?
 For all the secrets she held from him, from her family.
 Would they have understood?
 They didn't even know her real reason for her oath nor her hatred for men.
 It wasn't only because of how they treated women, no it was because of how they spat on his image.
 A true man and the only man she would ever break her oath to.

-"What's wrong?
-Don't lie sis, I know better than yourself."That appeared to be the wrong thing to say since Artemis started to cry even more.
+"What's wrong sis and don't lie, I know you better than anyone."That appeared to be the wrong thing to say as Artemis started to cry even more.
 At this point all the others realized that Artemis was not being herself and questioned what Apollo did this time.

 "I dare you to say that again!
 You know nothing of the pain I feel, so don't act all high and mighty."
 Stepping back from the now wary God of War Artemis left the room.
 Aphrodite to all the others surprise smacked Ares over the head with her purse.